Popular games for collection SuperLite 1500

 Keeper is an action/puzzle game developed by Fupac and published by Bullet-Proof Software, and released only in Japan for the Super Famicom.

-Fishing Club: Boat no Tsuriken is a Sports game, developed and published by Success, which was released in Japan in 2000.
+Top Shop is a Board game, developed by Kid and published by A1 Games, which was released in 2001.

 Challenge more than 16000 questions of quiz game in the main areas of "Literature/Liberal Arts" and "Socio-tech".
 You can choose from VS, Time Attack or Knock Out modes.
 In Knock Out mode, the quiz master awaits you with lots of difficult questions.
 Take the challenge!